kyledetella/viewport-state-manager/README.md

 ---

 ## AMD/RequireJS
-The utility AMD compliant, so you can use it with [require.js](http://requirejs.org).
+The utility is AMD compliant, so you can use it with [require.js](http://requirejs.org).
 Just remember, it carries its own dependency on 'lodash/underscore' so ensure that your configurations allow for VSM's consumption of that library.

 I typically use the '_' key for my lodash/underscore configuration in RequireJS to allow me to switch cleanly between the two.
 For example: